 an additional $186 is generated in paychecks

 Historic preservation is not niche.
 It’s a major component of the nation’s construction industry and this study underscores the need for communities all across America to invest in the workforce that will sustain this growing, diverse, and significant component of the trades landscape.

 National Historic Trades Labor Study Resources

-See below for infographics about the Study, a link to download the full report, and .pdf reader of the report.
+See below for the PreserveCast episode, infographics about the Study, a link to download the full report, and .pdf reader of the report.

 How to Use These Resources

 These resources are under a Creative Commons BY-NC-SA 4.0 License.
 Read more about this License here.
 Under this, you can freely access, share, and post these materials under the following conditions: